Hartvi/Detectron2-mobilenet/README.md

 - clarify the diagrams
 - formalize the text
 - list the materials that are used from MINC
+- make a backup of this epo and make a fork of it from the original detectron repository
 - etc

 ### Prerequisites